-Our lab uses a variety of approaches, model systems and technologies including: cell and molecular biology, gene editing and genome wide genetic screening, live imaging, human primary cells (particularly skin and airway epithelial cells) human iPS and stem cells and tumour-derived cell lines.
-We combine work in vitro with studies of cell competition and clonal evolution in vivo, using Drosophila and mouse in vivo models of tumorigenesis.
-We are also extending this work to the study of models of human diseases using primary cells.
+Our lab uses a variety of approaches, model systems and technologies including: cell and molecular biology, gene editing and genome wide genetic screening, quantitative live imaging, human primary cells (particularly skin and airway epithelial cells) and stem cells and tumour-derived cell lines, Drosophila and mouse in vivomodels of tumorigenesis.

 Applications should include a CV and a brief statement outlining key areas of expertise and reasons why you would like to join our group.
-Informal enquiries can be addressed to Professor Eugenia Piddini: email@example.com.
+Informal enquiries can be addressed to Professor Eugenia Piddini: email: firstname.lastname@example.org, tel: +44 (0) 1173312045.
 The funds for these posts are available for 2 years in the first instance.

-The call for positions will be open until positions are filled with shortlisting starting from 20th of June.
+The call for positions will be open until positions are filled with shortlisting starting from June 1st.